astrohart/MFR/MFR.GUI.Windows/README.md

-This is due to the use of `dynamic` in the computation.
+This due to the use of `dynamic` in the computation.

 <a name='F-MFR-GUI-Windows-MainWindow-_state'></a>
 ### _state `constants`